DogDogBird/Silicon-Valley_Chatting-Program/Readme.md

 # 10. Download an apk file to your smartphone which has android OS
 * apk file is on the github

+# 11. Use application
-# 11. When you open the application, the first thing you should do is sign up
+## a) When you open the application, the first thing you should do is sign up
 * When you sign up, you should enter an id, password, your name, and partner's id to contact with.

-# 12. The on the other device do the same process (11th process) should be done.
+## b) The on the other device do the same process (11th process) should be done.
 * Keep in mind that you need to set an id as a partner id you entered before and partner id should be the opposite.

-# 13. After making a new account login with an id you just created.
+## c) After making a new account login with an id you just created.

-# 14. do the same thing with the other device
+## d) do the same thing with the other device

-# 15. To send a message, click the id which is at the bottom of the scene.
+## e) To send a message, click the id which is at the bottom of the scene.

-# 16. To send a message, write a text and press send button.
+## f) To send a message, write a text and press send button.

-# 17. To get a message press a refresh button which is at the right-top of the scene.
+## g) To get a message press a refresh button which is at the right-top of the scene.
 * You should scroll down to see the message.